The Lawton Standard Co. is raising the standard for foundries.

 At Lawton —

-in 1945, Japan finally surrendered, officially ending World War II.
+In 1945, Japan finally surrendered, officially bringing an end to World War II.

 In 1955, the Vietnam War began.
 This war was precipitated by decades of political conflict and became inevitable when the United States became involved in President Ngo Dinh Diem’s fight against communism in Vietnam.